 A-3.7.2.2.(1) Water Closets.
-Sentence 3.7.2.2.(1) assumes that there will be a sufficient number of persons in the building to justify the provision of separate water closet facilities for both males and females.
+Other than where gender neutral washrooms (See 3.7.2.11.) are provided, Sentence 3.7.2.2.(1) assumes that there will be a sufficient number of persons in the building to justify the provision of separate water closet facilities for both males and females.
 In some circumstances overall low occupant loads would not require more than one water closet for males and one water closet for females and yet the building has more than one storey.

-It is deemed that rooms each containing a single water closet available for both males and females would satisfy the intent of the Code.
+It is deemed that rooms each containing a single water closet available for both males and females would satisfy the intent of the By-law.
 The total number of water closets must be adequate for the total number of occupants.
+In the case of universal and gender neutral washroom facilities, the acceptable number of water closets should be based upon the equivalent number of fixtures that would otherwise be provided.

 Requirements for accessibility also need to be considered.
 If the entrance storey is accessible and the upper storeys are not required to be accessible, a room in the accessible storey must meet the requirements of Section 3.8. and can serve both males and females.
 If provided, a nonaccessible room, designed to serve both males and females, in each nonaccessible upper storey would be acceptable.
 Sentence 3.7.2.2.(4) permits a single water closet to serve both males and females if the total occupant load is low.